Alan Hopes

 Alan Stephen Hopes (born 17 March 1944) is a British Roman Catholic prelate and former Anglican priest.
 From 2013 to 2022 he served as the Bishop of East Anglia.
-He was previously an auxiliary bishop of Westminster for ten years.
+He was previously appointed as an auxiliary bishop of Westminster in 2003.

 Early life and education

 Hopes was born in Oxford, England, on 17 March 1944.
 He was educated at Oxford High School until he moved to London in 1956, when he attended Enfield Grammar School.
 In 1963 he began a degree in theology at King's College London, graduating in 1966.
 He then attended Warminster Theological College, an Anglican theological college to train for ministry in the Church of England.

 Anglican ministry

 Hopes was ordained as an Anglican priest in 1968.
-As a priest in the Church of England he was Vicar of St Paul's Church, Tottenham from 1978 to 1994.
+As a priest in the Church of England he was vicar of St Paul's Church, Tottenham, from 1978 to 1994.

 Roman Catholic ministry

 Priesthood

 In 1994, he was received into the Roman Catholic Church.
 He was ordained a Roman Catholic priest on 4 December 1995.
 For three years he served as assistant priest at Our Lady of Victories in Kensington, London, before becoming parish priest of the Holy Redeemer and St Thomas More Parish, Chelsea.

-In 2001, Hopes was appointed Vicar General of the Archdiocese of Westminster and in 2002 became a member of the Committee for Liturgy and Worship of the Catholic Bishops' Conference of England and Wales.
+In 2001, Hopes was appointed vicar general of the Archdiocese of Westminster and in 2002 became a member of the Committee for Liturgy and Worship of the Catholic Bishops' Conference of England and Wales.